Scribu01/Data-Science/README.md

-# This is a Data Science related repo, which I use to upload some exercises
+# This is a Data Science related repo, which I use to keep some exercises screen-shots